 Artificial insemination is used a lot because it makes it possible to choose the semen from the bull that is most likely to father genetically strong and productive offspring.
 The semen is taken from specialized centres, such as the Centre d’insémination artificielle du Québec (CIAQ) located in Saint Hyacinthe, from bulls that are selected for their genetic potential.

 Breeding and better feed management have made it possible to noticeably increase the milk production per cow.
-At the turn of the 1970s, there were one million cows in Quebec.
-Today, the heard has approximately 360,000 cattle.
+At the turn of the 1970s, there were close one million cows in Quebec.
+Today, the heard has approximately 350,000 cattle.
 The same amount of milk is made from three times fewer cows.
-Although the dairy herd has decreased substantially, the annual milk production has reached almost 3 billion litres, which is enough to fill the Olympic Stadium one and a half times!
+Although the dairy herd has decreased substantially, the annual milk production has reached more than 3 billion litres, which is enough to fill the Olympic Stadium one and a half times!